A New Day... Live in Las Vegas: Commercial performance

 A New Day...
-Live in Las Vegas has sold 530,000 copies in the United States and was certified gold by the RIAA.
+Live in Las Vegas opened at number 10 on Billboard 200 with 58,000 copies sold.
+As of 2010, it has sold 530,000 copies in the United States and was certified gold by the RIAA.
 It was also certified silver in the UK.
-The album reached top ten in many countries, including number one in Greece and Quebec, number two in Canada, number four in Belgium Wallonia, number seven in Belgium Flanders, number nine in France, and number ten in the United States.
+The album reached the top 10 in several markets, including number one in Greece and Quebec, number two in Canada, number four in Belgium's Wallonia, number seven in Belgium Flanders, number nine in France, and number 10 in the United States.

 Accolades

 In 2005, A New Day...
-Live in Las Vegas was nominated for the Félix Award in category Anglophone Album of the Year.
+Live in Las Vegas was nominated for the Félix Award in the Anglophone Album of the Year category.

 Track listing

-"You and I" produced by Aldo Nova and Peer Åström.
-"Ain't Gonna Look the Other Way" produced by Anders Bagge, Åström and Vito Luprano.
+The album includes 13 live tracks and two studio recordings: "You and I", produced by Aldo Nova and Peer Åström, and "Ain't Gonna Look the Other Way", produced by Anders Bagge, Åström, and Vito Luprano.